rodrigopimentel/211-fall-2019/lab-03/readme.md

 :white_check_mark: Question 10.
 Implement an algorithm in C++ to print the maximum of three given numbers.
 This should take three values from the user (in any order) and print out the largest of the three.

 # Part 5.
-Submission [X minutes]
+Submission [5 minutes]

-Each group will submit a single **text file** named `lab-03.txt` containing all your answers to the lab questions on [Gradescope](http://gradescope.com).
+Each group will submit a text file named `lab-03.txt` and all of your.cpp files containing all your answers and programs to the lab problems in a lab03.zip on [Gradescope](http://gradescope.com).
 Instructions to download your `lab-03.txt` file can be found in the IDE introduction page that you read earlier in the lab.
 For your convenience, that page is relinked [here](https://cs50.readthedocs.io/ide/online/).